Hammer1279/node-proxy-manager/README.md

 The Issue was that the community seems to either be very elitist or have not really wanted to help at all.
 I keep having the issue where all connections just end in this "black hole" of the Docker Container.
 If you bring this up, you will get told its simply a skill issue and a you problem, nothing to help at all.

-Thats why I've decided to create a simmilar alternative that is a complete suite by itself without depending on solutions like Docker
+Thats why I've decided to create a simmilar alternative that is a complete suite by itself without depending on solutions like Docker.